lopzedu-arch/BridgeImmuneNetwork/README.md

     Click on  MacroLymph_Net_July28.ipynb in this repository.

-    Select the option open in Collab.
+    Select the option open in Colab.

 Option 2: Local Environment (Recommended for speed)

 Running the code on your local machine significantly improves performance:

-    Copy the from the aforementioned google Collab page and paste it your notebook.
+    Copy the from the aforementioned google Colab page and paste it in your notebook.

     Expected speed: ~2 seconds per simulation (compared to ~10 seconds on Colab).